-Migraine may permanently change brain structureAugust 28th, 2013 in Neuroscience /
+Migraine may permanently change brain structureAugust 28, 2013 in Medicine & Health / Neuroscience

 Migraine may have long-lasting effects on the brain's structure, according to a study published in the August 28, 2013, online issue of Neurology, the medical journal of the American Academy of Neurology.